-Celebrating Our 41st Anniversary in 2014!
+Celebrating Our 44rd Anniversary in 2017!

 No other farm has been able to boast such success in both Thoroughbred and Standardbred racing!

 Pin Oak Lane Farm is located in southern York County near New Freedom, Pennsylvania.
 It is a full service horse farm and equine veterinary center.
-Owned and managed by William J. Solomon, VMD, the farm has boarding, breeding, foaling, sales preparation and turnout facilities, breaking and training, import/export facilities and services, as well as specialized veterinary services.
+Owned and managed by William J. Solomon, VMD, the farm has boarding, breeding, foaling, sales preparation and turnout facilities, import/export facilities and services, as well as specialized veterinary services.
 Horses and ponies of all breeds are served through the veterinary practice.

 Pin Oak Lane Farm offers full service reproductive services.
 The farm performs complete evaluation and management of broodmares including artificial insemination, embryo transfer, shipped semen, and foaling supervision.
 Fertility evaluation and complete reproductive management of stallions is also offered by Pin Oak Lane.
 Pin Oak Lane has a reproduction laboratory equipped for the collection, evaluation, and storage of equine semen.

 Marvel Hero wins the Happy Valley Vase Handicap

 Pin Oak Lane’s Lord Shanakill (Speightstown) son, Marvel Hero, lowered a 12-year course record for the 1800m distance with his impressive four and a half length win of the HK$2,500,000 Class 1 Happy Valley Vase Handicap in 1.48.05.